ariajanke/ariajanke/README.md

 # About Me
 I am a graduate in Computer Science LS&A from the University of Michigan.
 I am working part time, and practicing my skills with web and applications development.
 I am looking for work as a full time applications developer.

+# Current Work
+Presently I'm working on a website for someone.
+Unless it's ready for publication, or they permit it, it will not appear here.

 # My Projects

 ### RESTful Recipes API